SabVill/UserSensitivityModelling_Rewards-Punishments/README.md

   Balances exploration and exploitation to identify effective incentive configurations.

 - **Random Baseline**
-  Selects reward–punishment pairs randomly, used as a non-adaptive benchmark.
+  Selects reward-punishment pairs randomly, used as a non-adaptive benchmark.

 ## 🎯 Objective